Seattle Drinking Water Quality

 3.5 ppb

-Seattle lead levels are well within safe limits.
+Seattle lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.